cartesi/docs/docs/descartes/provider.md

     loggerLog2Size: 0,
 })
 ```
-The above drive specification indicates that only the user controlling the wallet `0x1234567890abcdef1234567890abcdef12345678` will be able to fill the contents of this drive, which is still limited to a 32 bytes input.
+The above drive specification indicates that only the user controlling the wallet `0x1234567890abcdef1234567890abcdef12345678` will be able to fill the contents of this drive.

+After all the drives that require a provider have been filled (in the order they appear at `_inputDrives`), the machine will be executed automatically by the claimer.

+Note that in the above example drives are still limited to a 32 bytes of input.
 The next section lifts this limitation.

 :::warning